 If a land use is permissible (with or without consent), it is an indication that a landscape assessment has been undertaken during the strategic planning process and that the land is generally suitable for the land use, subject to the specific details of the construction and operation of the use.
 To maintain the integrity of a zone, it is important that permissible land uses are consistent with the objectives of the zone.
-Land uses that are inconsistent with the objectives of the zone and are to be prohibited.
+Land uses that are inconsistent with the objectives of the zone undermine the purpose of the zone and are to be prohibited.